I chat with a series of friends and co-creators about ideas, projects and structures that have the potential to change how we live in the world.

 In part two we talk about creativity in meditation, clarifying what success looks like to you and finding belonging.

-Episode 3: The Making of a Short Film, with Eamon and Lucy Bourke
+Episode 3: Making a Short Film, with Eamon and Lucy Bourke

 Eamon, Lucy and I created short film together.